-A seasoned drummer and percussionist out of Chicago with an obsession for writing and crafting songs, Darren Garvey continues to establish himself as a musical polymath, producer, and idiosyncratic songwriter with heavy-hearted lyrics and clever arrangements.
+A SEASONED DRUMMER AND PERCUSSIONIST out of Chicago with an obsession for writing and crafting songs, Darren Garvey continues to establish himself as a musical polymath, producer, and idiosyncratic songwriter with heavy-hearted lyrics and clever arrangements.
 In his ambitious 2018 Song Share Darren posted 38 unreleased songs in just as many weeks.
-With his band Elephant Revival exploring new paths on their hiatus he produced bandmate Daniel Rodriguez's debut solo EP Your Heart The Stars The Milky Way and cowrote the single Colorado which premiered on Colorado Public Radio.
-Darren has recently been performing with Daniel Rodriguez, Shook Twins, and Bonnie Paine as well as backing up Danny Barnes (Bad Livers), Courtney Hartman (Della Mae), Steve Poltz, Arthur Lee Land (Great American Taxi), and We Dream Dawn.
+Now with his band Elephant Revival exploring new paths on their hiatus he produced bandmate Daniel Rodriguez’s debut solo EP Your Heart The Stars The Milky Way and cowrote the single Colorado which premiered on Colorado Public Radio.
+Darren has recently been performing with Daniel Rodriguez, Shook Twins, and Bonnie Paine as well as backing up Danny Barnes (Bad Livers), Courtney Hartman (Della Mae), Steve Poltz (Jewel), Arthur Lee Land (Great American Taxi), and We Dream Dawn.